The Writing Center has two locations: Summerville Campus, Allgood Hall, Room N204 & Health Sciences Campus, Greenblatt Library, Room 2101.

 After three no-show appointments, your account will be disabled.
 This means that you will no longer be able to make appointments online.
 Accounts will be re-enabled at the beginning of each academic year.

 Augusta University students and faculty!
 We staff undergraduate peer consultants, graduate assistants, and English faculty.
 Each of our peer consultants has been highly trained and has a minimum of an A or B in ENGL 1101, 1102, & 3830 (Writing Center Theory and Practice).
 Each consultant also has a biography on Meet Our Staff page.

-The Augusta University Writing Center is funded by the Department of English and Foreign Languages and the Katherine Reese Pamplin College of Arts, Humanities, and Social Sciences.
-The director of the center is English faculty member.
+The Augusta University Writing Center is funded by the Department of English and World Languages and the Katherine Reese Pamplin College of Arts, Humanities, and Social Sciences.
+The director of the center is an English faculty member.
 The current director is Dr. Candis Bond (email@example.com; 706-667-4722).
 Although funded and staffed through these units, the center is a campus-wide resource available to all students, faculty, and staff of the university.

 We offer several resources beyond individual consultations, including writing and communication handouts, in-class writing workshops, informational class visits, writing groups, and community writing events.

 Students who work in the center take ENGL 3830: Writing Center Theory and Practice as a prerequisite.
 This course teaches them how writers think and develop, as well as strategies for teaching writing to diverse students.
 To learn more or apply, visit our Become a Consultant page.